 It’s perhaps hard now to understand the impact That’ll Be the Day had in 1957.
 Much like Elvis and skiffle, it proved so influential, but unlike, say, Lonnie Donegan’s Cumberland Gap, it has aged, and is perhaps more comparable to Elvis’s All Shook Up – a little mannered and safe (the stuttering vocals can irritate), but a sign of great promise to come.
-It still has some charm however, and the final line ‘That’ll be the day when I die’ is still eerily prescient.
+The final line, ‘That’ll be the day when I die’ is still eerily prescient.

 For an all-too-brief time though, the only way was up for Buddy Holly.
-He began churning out hits, and his name soon got top billing on Crickets material.
+He began churning out hits, and his name soon got top billing over the rest of The Crickets.
 His horn-rimmed glasses became hugely popular with teenagers, and future music legends John Lennon, Paul McCartney, Bob Dylan, and Mick Jagger, to name but a few, were listening intently.
 Holly had one more number 1 to come, as a solo artist, but sadly he wasn’t around to enjoy it.

 Written by: Jerry Allison, Buddy Holly & Norman Petty